 - Rough Idle from Faulty Idle Control Valve or TPS

-1. M50 Cooling System Failure
+1. M50 Cooling System Problems

 The engine cooling system is the crux of the M50 engine.
 Theoretically, there is nothing wrong with the design or make-up of the cooling system that causes it to fail, these symptoms simply fail over time due to age and normal wear and tear.
 The one exception to this is the water pump, which does have a common failure point.